Big Pride parade in Paris; Turkish police stop marchers

 Authorities have banned Istanbul Pride events since 2015, citing public security, and more recently, COVID-19 pandemic restrictions.
 The Cumhuriyet newspaper said at least 25 people were detained.

-Pandemic concerns forced cancellations of Pride events in Lisbon and postponement of London's usually heavily attended march.
+Pandemic concerns forced cancellations of Pride events in Lisbon and postponement of London's usually heavily attended event.

 In Berlin, demonstrators set off on three routes toward the central Alexanderplatz in a format meant both to avoid bigger gatherings during the pandemic and to reflect the diversity of the LGBT community.